icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-scratch.md

 # The OS on icub-head - Installation from scratch

-Since iCubOS is based on the Ubuntu server, we will install it from the default installer and then manually customize it.
+Since iCubOS is based on the Ubuntu server, we will install the latter from the default installer and then manually customize it.

 ## Latest versions